TrustPy/TrustPy/README.md

 # How Much Can We Really Trust You?
 Towards Simple, Interpretable Trust Quantification Metrics for Deep Neural Networks

 This project provides a Python implementation of trustworthiness quantification metrics for predictive models (e.g., DNNs) as proposed in [How Much Can We Really Trust You?
-Towards Simple, Interpretable Trust Quantification Metrics for Deep Neural Networks](Wong, A., Wang, X. Y., &amp; Hryniowski, A. (2020).
-How much can we really trust you? towards simple, interpretable trust quantification metrics for deep neural networks. arXiv preprint arXiv:2009.05835).
+Towards Simple, Interpretable Trust Quantification Metrics for Deep Neural Networks]([Wong, A., Wang, X. Y., &amp; Hryniowski, A. (2020).
+How much can we really trust you? towards simple, interpretable trust quantification metrics for deep neural networks. arXiv preprint arXiv:2009.05835](https://arxiv.org/pdf/2009.05835).
 The metrics evaluate a model's trustworthiness based on its confidence behavior in correct and incorrect predictions.

 ###
 **The implementation is flexible and can be used with any Python code that produces softmax probabilities for classification tasks without modifications.**